 Before inserting the stent, an interventional cardiologist will perform a cardiac catheterization in order to determine the best treatment needed to restore blood flow to the patient’s heart.
 This minimally invasive procedure uses a thin, flexible tube inserted into the coronary artery to produce an X-ray image of the heart’s blood supply.
 The stent, a small tube shaped metal scaffold, is often inserted during what is called an angioplasty, a procedure where a small balloon is guided across a narrowing in an artery and inflated in order to unblock that artery.

-Dr. Michael Castine, M.D., FACC, interventional cardiologist at Shady Grove Adventist Hospital, says that other options for treating coronary artery disease, or blockages in the arteries supplying the heart’s muscle, include medication and coronary artery bypass surgery.
+Dr. Michael Castine, M.D., FACC, interventional cardiologist at Adventist HealthCare Shady Grove Medical Center, says that other options for treating coronary artery disease, or blockages in the arteries supplying the heart’s muscle, include medication and coronary artery bypass surgery.
 He explains that the former president’s physicians likely determined that the degree of blockage and their particular anatomic locations were best suited to angioplasty, in consultation with and consideration of Mr. Bush’s wishes and his prior medical history.

 Dr. Castine says that physicians also consider the following factors when they are determining whether to recommend particular cardiac interventional procedures and possible bypass surgery: